hashicorp/packer/website/source/docs/builders/scaleway.html.md

 ### Required:

 - `api_organization` (string) - The organization ID to use to access your account.
+    It can also be specified via
+    environment variable `SCALEWAY_API_ORGANIZATION`.

 - `api_token` (string) - The organization TOKEN to use to access your account.
+    It can also be specified via
+    environment variable `SCALEWAY_API_TOKEN`.

 - `image` (string) - The UUID of the base image to use.
 This is the image that will be used to launch a new server and provision it.
 See